 Stories that are rejected cannot be resubmitted unless the author is invited to revise and resubmit.

-- The type in your story should be black
+The text in your story should be black.

-- The font should be a standard font, such as Times New Roman or Courier
+The font should be a standard font, such as Times New Roman.

-- The first line of every paragraph should be indented half an inch using the format settings feature, not space-space-space-space-space or tab
+The first line of every paragraph should either be flush left, with a blank line between paragraphs, or it should be indented half an inch using the format settings feature, not space-space-space-space-space or tab.

 Take time to study submission guidelines.
 Many publications use comparable guidelines; there is nothing unusual about ours, but we receive many submissions that have sloppy formatting (with some paragraphs indented and others not) and other abnormalities.
 Presentation matters.
 We’re paying pro rates per Duotrope guidelines; we expect writers to strive for professional presentation.